Or ... running on the treadmill and staying in the same place fast?

 I would dare say that in a room of 100 people not one would raise their hand in response to that question.
 We all want a “quality of life”.
 As consumers we all want quality products; quality in the foods we eat, in the goods we purchase, in the cars we drive.
 We may not consciously think, “I want to buy a can of quality vegetables”, but we sure do all want to believe that the vegetables are of a certain quality with a certain taste and processed with a high level of sanitation and safety.
 We all seek quality if not once but numerous times a day even if it isn’t a conscious thought.

-Topics: Quality, Quality Improvement, Process Improvement
+Quality Improvement,

 The Boy Scouts' motto “Always Be Prepared” can often come in handy, especially when it comes to an emergency situation.
 Having working disaster and emergency preparedness plans in place before you need them, training your staff in advance and reviewing/testing the plans on an annual basis ensures you are prepared.
 You may never have to use either one, but if you do, you will have a more positive result in a potentially difficult time.

-Topics: HME Accreditation Requirements
+HME Accreditation Requirements

 There are several issues to address when dealing with transporting your equipment.
 To meet the intent of the infection control standard properly you need to protect your patients from potential pathogens, transport oxygen properly, avoid excess dust and dirt on equipment and more.